ClubNix/Josix/README.md

 # What is Josix

-Josix is a discord bot written with Pycord in Python.
-Mostly for fun its goal is doing stats for the server and giving many options to help the users :
+Josix is a discord bot written with [py-cord](https://pypi.org/project/py-cord/).
+Mostly for fun its goal is just general purpose like :
-- Reaction role
+- ⚙️ Reaction role
+- 💾 Postgre database backup
+- 🎂 Birthday reminder
-- private jokes register
+- 🧠 Private jokes register
-- etc...
+- 😂 Joke generator

 # Install and lauch
 - Clone the repository :